 2. Watch the sunset.

-Watching the sun slowly fall over the Rockies, taking down every colour in the spectrum, altering the shapes of each mountain peak and the clouds swirling around it- oh, it was so gorgeous that we could not shut up about it the entire time!
+Watching the sun slowly fall over the Rockies, taking down every colour of the spectrum, altering the shapes of each mountain peak and the clouds swirling around it- oh, it was so gorgeous that we could not shut up about it the entire time!

 3. Sit around the fire